 U Výstaviště 67, Prague 7 – Bubeneč; www.incheba.cz

 A multi-purpose sports hall used for sporting and cultural events.
-In the winter season it offers public skating, as well as ice hockey or figure skating training.
+In the winter season, it offers public skating and ice hockey or figure skating training.

-Swimming is another favorite sport of the city.
-The swimming pools inside these stadiums have a capacity to hold 200 meter events.
+Swimming is another favourite spot in the city.
+The swimming pools inside these stadiums have a capacity to hold 200-meter events.
 The swimming pools are crowded during the summer months as it is also the peak tourist season.
-Many tourists make their way towards these stadiums to avail the pool facilities.
+Many tourists make their way towards these stadiums to avail themselves of the pool facilities.
 The government makes sure that these pools are kept clean at all times as hundreds of children and swimming fans use these pools daily.

 Pálkařská 225, Prague 4 – Krč; www.eagles.cz

 An extensive baseball and softball complex which, with its five pitches, ranks among the biggest complexes for bat-and-ball games in Europe.
 Players also have a multi-purpose indoor hall available.

 The hall has a total of 4 curling lanes to rent out.
 Lane rental includes all the curling equipment, with expert guidance and supervision, by an instructor from the ranks of major league players to help introduce you to the game.